9hafidz6/main1/docs/DeveloperGuide.md

 The dishesCommand class is used as an abstract class for other classes, its method `execute` is also declared as an abstract method that is used by the following classes

 - AddDishCommand
+  - //Todo: put in a code snippet and explain how it works and why it is done this way. same goes for the other classes
 - AddIngredient
 - DeleteDishCommand
 - InitCommand